hharnisc/ot-p2p-model/README.md

 ### Observables

+#### insert

+Emitted whenever local or remote insert commands are detected.
+If the command is remote indexes are converted to local.

+#### delete

-**Insert** and **delete** events are emitted whenever local or remote commands are detected.
-The commands are are translated to local commands to prepare for updating something like a text input.
+Emitted whenever local or remote delete commands are detected.
+If the command is remote indexes are converted to local.

+#### broadcast

+Emitted whenever local insert or delete commands have been completed, commands are converted to remote